 1. Spreadsheet planning is labor-intensive and time-consuming.
-It can take hours, days even to create your plan.
+It can take hours, or days even to create your plan.
 And, every time something changes, (and it always does!) it takes too long to update the plan and communicate the changes to the business.
-The result is increased costs, sub-optimal decision making, and missed opportunities.
+The result is increased costs, sub-optimal decision-making, and missed opportunities.

 2. Planning spreadsheets tend to focus on individual business functions and reinforce the functional silos that you are probably trying to get rid of.

 3. When planning data resides in a series of disconnected spreadsheets, it’s almost impossible to get a clear picture of the supply chain as a whole.
 There’s no good way to effectively communicate and collaborate across functional areas, and ultimately, little prospect of creating a plan that maximizes overall performance and profits.

 4. Spreadsheets are designed for sequential logic.
 The order in which a plan has to be developed is determined by the spreadsheet, not by the complex and dynamic nature of the supply chain.

 5. Spreadsheet planning is heavily reliant on the skill and experience of your planners and their ability to make the right decisions.
 The problem is that there are simply too many variables, constraints, and scenarios for even the best planners to navigate.
 The reliance on key individuals also poses a major risk – what happens when a planner is unable to work or decides to move to another job?

 There are plenty of other reasons why spreadsheets are likely to be holding you back, but the most important thing to remember is this: Excel is not helping you grow your business.
 A good supply chain planning solution will.